 As a student you will have the opportunity to gain insights and understanding of how geographical and biological components are interrelated in terms of the environment.

 This scientific subject will lead you to both answers and more questions, and sits particularly well alongside subjects like Biology, Chemistry, Geography and Geology.

 At Brock we have taught Environmental Science for many years and have developed a wide range of resources and expertise.

-We have a dedicated laboratory for lessons and two specialist teachers who excel at assisting your exam preparation.
+We have three newly refurbished laboratories and specialist teachers who excel at supporting exam preparation.